 The oscillator source (and operating mode) that is used at a device Power-on Reset event is selected using Configuration bit settings.
-The oscillator Configuration bit settings are located in the Configuration registers in the program memory (refer to Section 26.1 "Configuration Bits" for further details).
-The Primary Oscillator Configuration bits, POSCMD<1:0> (Configuration Word 2<1:0>), and the Initial Oscillator Select Configuration bits, FNOSC<2:0> (Configuration Word 2<10:8>), select the oscillator source that is used at a Power-on Reset.
-The FRC Primary Oscillator with Postscaler (FRCDIV) is the default (unprogrammed) selection.
+The oscillator Configuration bit settings are located in the Configuration registers in the program memory (refer to Section 25.1 "Configuration Bits" for further details).
+Oscillator Primary Configuration POSCMD<1:0> (Configuration Word 2<1:0>), and the Initial Oscillator Select Configuration bits, FNOSC<2:0> (Configuration Word 2<10:8>), select the oscillator source that is used at a Power-on Reset.
+The FRC Primary Oscillator with postscaler (FRCDIV) is the default (unprogrammed) selection.
 The Secondary Oscillator, or one of the internal oscillators, may be chosen by programming these bit locations.